ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - Correlation Attack Resistance: While deterministic encryption can reveal repeated inputs, the non-deterministic variants leverage random tweaks to hide patterns and enhance confidentiality (see {{non-deterministic-encryption}}).

 - Privacy-Preserving Analytics: Encrypted IP addresses can be used directly for operations such as counting unique clients, rate limiting, or deduplication—without revealing the original values to third-party processors.
 This approach addresses the anonymization requirements for DNS query data sharing outlined in {{RSSAC040}}, enabling research while protecting source IP privacy.
 The `ipcrypt-pfx` variant specifically preserves network prefixes for network-level analytics, while other methods completely scramble network hierarchy.
-Organizations requiring geographic or ASN metadata with non-prefix-preserving modes SHOULD extract and store such data separately (e.g., country, ASN) rather than utilizing IP address truncation, which provides inconsistent privacy protection and irreversibly destroys information.

 - Third-Party Integration: Encrypted IP addresses can serve as privacy-preserving identifiers when interacting with untrusted services, cloud providers, or external platforms.

 Each mode offers different privacy and operational characteristics.
 The following examples demonstrate how the same IP addresses transform under each method:

-Format-preserving: Valid IP addresses, same input always produces same output:
+- Format-preserving: Valid IP addresses, same input always produces same output:

 ~~~
 192.168.1.1   -> d1e9:518:d5bc:4487:51c6:c51f:44ed:e9f6